 Abstract A review of second order tensor visualization methods and new methods for visualizing higher order tensors are presented.
 A new visualization method is introduced that demonstrates the property of mathematical invariance and arbitrary transformations associated with tensor equations.
-Together these visualization methods can enhance our understanding of tensors and their equations and can be insightful in the analysis and interpretation of physical properties embedded in large complex three-dimensional numerical-experimental data sets.
+Together these visualization methods can enhance our understanding of tensors and their equations, which can be insightful in the analysis of physical properties embedded in large complex three-dimensional data sets.